ScriptKKiddie/WoW-Shell/README.md

-# WoW-Technology
+# WoW-Shell
-WoW-Technology is all-in-one repository curated with the most relevant, updated, and well-researched information sourced from Internet &amp; Community.
+WoW-Shell is all-in-one repository curated with the most relevant, updated, and well-researched information sourced from Internet &amp; Community.

 ## Index